ronanmoriarty/CQSplit/README.md

 # Setup
 * Install [Docker](https://docs.docker.com/docker-for-windows/install/)
-* Create a .env file in the repository editing the following line: sa_password=some-password-of-your-choice
-* Copy ./src/Cafe/Cafe.Waiter.EventProjecting.Service/appSettings.docker.json.example to ./src/Cafe/Cafe.Waiter.EventProjecting.Service/appSettings.docker.json and edit this new json file to use new usernames and passwords.
-* Repeat the above step for ./src/Cafe/Cafe.Waiter.Command.Service/appSettings.docker.json.example and ./src/Cafe/Cafe.Waiter.Web/appSettings.docker.json.example.
+* Open a powershell command prompt
+* Run .\setup.ps1 and fill in whatever values you'd like to use for the requested usernames and passwords.
+The output will indicate that a .env file and some appSettings.docker.json files have been created.
-* Run 'docker-compose up'
+* Run 'docker-compose up'.
 * Run 'Update-Settings-To-Use-Docker-Containers.ps1'
 * Run 'docker container list' to verify that 6 containers are running:
   - RabbitMQ server